primeroIMS/PrimeroCPIMSUserGuide/UsersGuide.md

 ![](img/image57.png)

-Once you’ve selected your format, the export modal window will appear,
-allowing you to set your own password for the file, and name the file
+Once you’ve selected your format, the export window will appear, allowing you to set your own password for the file, and create your own file name.
-accordingly.

 ![](img/image52.png)